sdmagic/pyNewCode/README.md

 ## Syntax:
 #### pyNewCode.exe:
 ```
-pyNewCode.exe [[path]project]
+pyNewCode.exe [path]

 	Examples:
 		pyNewCode C:\Users\user\Desktop\MyProject
-		(will build MyProject in the C:\Users\user\Desktop directory)
+		(will build the new in C:\Users\user\Desktop\myProject directory)
 ```
 #### python pyNewCode.py:
 ```
-python pyNewCode.py [[path]project]
+python pyNewCode.py [path]

 	Examples:
 		python pyNewCode.py C:\Users\user\Desktop\MyProject
-		(will build MyProject in the C:\Users\user\Desktop directory)
+		(will build the new project in C:\Users\user\Desktop\MyProject directory)
 ```
-In either case, path and project are optional.
+In either case, path is optional.

-If not specified, the current directory and the project name, "myProject" will be used.
+If not specified, the current directory will be used.

-If the directory is not specified (a single word given), the current directory will be used.

-If the project name is not specified (a path with a trailing path separator is the only option given), then "MyProject" will be used.

 ---